emacsmirror/csv2ledger/README.md

 With these options set up, it is possible to convert a CSV file.
 To do so, open the CSV file in Emacs and run `c2l-convert-buffer`.
 This command creates a new buffer named `*Csv2Ledger Results*` and puts all converted CSV transactions in it.
 If you do not wish to convert the entire buffer, you can also select a region and call `M-x c2l-convert-region` instead.
 Note that if a buffer with the name `"Csv2Ledger Results"` already exists, it is reused.
 That is, its contents is erased before the new entries are put in it.

 There is also the command `c2l-csv-entry-as-kill`: this converts the single entry that point is on and places the result in the kill ring.
 It also displays the entry in the echo area so you can see what it is doing.
 This is an easy way of testing if your conversion settings are correct.

+`csv2ledger` expects that `csv-mode` is used as the major mode for the buffer visiting your CSV file, and `parse-csv` to parse the contents of the CSV file.
+This means it is able to automatically handle CSV files that use a semicolon as separator instead of a comma, and also TSV files, which use the TAB character as separator.
+In addition, `csv2ledger` tries to determine if the first line of the CSV file is a header line or not, by looking at the `amount`, `debit` and `credit` fields and seeing if any of their values look like an amount.
+If that is not the case, it is assumed that the first line is a header line and it is skipped in the conversion.

+You should make sure, however, that all the data in the file is CSV data.
+Some banks place some additional information at the top of the file (such as account number, total balance, etc.) that is not part of the CSV data.
+If this is the case, `csv-mode` may have trouble determining the separator, so it is usually best to remove this data and reread the file.
+Alternatively, do `M-x csv-set-separator` to set the correct separator and then use `c2l-convert-region` for the data that you want to convert.

 ## Setting the target account ##